Why should I become a Pegasystems certified professional?

 Where can I take a Pegasystems certification exam?

 NOTE: Candidates enrolled in Pega’s New Hire Enablement program are provided information on how to register and take the exam at the Pegasystems headquarters’ authorized Pearson VUE testing center in Cambridge, Massachusetts.
+Exam delivery options for Pega employees can be found in Pega Community.

 How do I register for a Pegasystems certification exam?